Spare 15 % mit dem Code “CHARLEENHAY15” auf Golf-Fashion von FORE ALL

 We’ll explain what these two figures are all about and how you can tell them apart.

-The Scorpion is one of the most famous poses in cheerleading.
-The athlete stands on one leg while using one or both hands to grab the foot of the other leg behind their back and pull it upward.
+The scorpion is one of the most famous poses in cheerleading.
+The athlete stands on one leg while grasping the foot of the other leg behind her back with one or both hands and pulling it up.

-The raised leg is slightly bent, and the toes often point toward the head, making the silhouette resemble the curved stinger of a scorpion.
-A key factor here is the so-called THS Line (Toe, Hip, Shoulder).
-This line from the tip of the toe through the hip to the shoulder should be clean and controlled, even if the leg is not fully extended.
+The raised leg is slightly bent, the tips of the toes often point towards the head, so that the whole thing is somewhat reminiscent of the upwardly curved sting of a scorpion.
+The decisive factor here is the so-called THS line – toe, hip, shoulder – i.e. the line from the tip of the toe to the hip to the shoulder.
+It should be clean and controlled, even if the leg is not fully extended.

 Anyone who has tried this knows: the Scorpion requires not just flexibility, but an incredible amount of balance.